MitchellGoodwin/mod-4-project-frontend-bracket-site/README.md

 ## General User Flow

-The site will have a navbar at the top of every page, with a site title and login/out, signup buttons.
+The site has a navbar at the top of every page, with a site title and login/out/signup buttons.
+It also has a create bracket button if the user is logged in to take them to a form to create their bracket.
+As well as a button to go back to the home page/bracket index.

-The page will have a list of different tournaments that they can click on to go to that tournament's bracket page.
+The homepage has a list of different tournaments that they can click on to go to that tournament's bracket page.

-That page will have the bracket up top with all the matches, showing the winners of each moving on to the next round until someone wins.
+That bracket page has the bracket up top with all the matches, showing the winners of each moving on to the next round until someone wins.
 At the bottom portion of the page there will be a standings table of the competitors.

 If the user is logged in they can enter a tournament that they don't own, and hasnt started yet.
-They can edit their entry somewhat, including dropping out of the competition.
+They can edit their entry somewhat, mainly dropping out.

 A user can also create their own tournament, filling out a form to define properties of the tournament.
-To start it will be a name, picture, and description, but I'd like to add more later as a part of stretch goals, like setting an entry fee.
+To start it will be a name, and description, but I'd like to add more later as a part of stretch goals, like setting an entry fee.

 Once created other users can sign up for their tournament and the admin can change their seed value to change where people are in the bracket.
-I want the site to be responsive and create empty matches for the tournament according to number of entreants.
+The site is responsive and creates empty matches for the tournament according to number of entreants.
 The admin can mark the tournament as started, at which point no new users can join.
-Once started the admin can mark scores and winners of each match and the site will update to move the right entrant forward.
+Once started the admin can mark winners of each match and the site will update to move the right entrant forward.
 For the purpose of the mvp I will assume each tournament is being run in person by the admin.

 Once complete the bracket cannot be edited anymore, but still viewed.

 ## Schema

-As of now I see my models as being:
+As of now my models are:

 * Users
 * Brackets